The Xbox One X is the latest and, arguably, the greatest games console around. You might even find one under the tree this Christmas. Now what?

 How to transfer your files from Xbox One or Xbox One S to Xbox One X

-If you already own an Xbox One or Xbox One S and have downloaded the Xbox Fall Update, you will notice a new section on the homescreen called "Get Ready for Xbox One X".
+If you already own an Xbox One or Xbox One S and have downloaded the latest Xbox Dashboard Update, there is now a section on the homescreen called "Get Ready for Xbox One X".

 This will send you to a settings page that offers the chance to back up your settings onto an external hard drive, you can also pre-download all the 4K "enhanced" patches for your existing games and, from the same menu, even start an Xbox to Xbox network transfer of important files and games.

 The best way to do it though is to attach an aforementioned USB 3.0 external drive - such as the Seagate Xbox Game Drive, available from Amazon.co.uk and others.